Zentropivity/catppuccin-blender/README.md

 ## TODO

 - pictures -> catwalk
-- determine if Frappé works too.
+- determine if all themes work.
 (I only looked at Macchiato really.)